 I am a PhD student in the History Department at the University of Warwick.
-My thesis is provisionally entitled “Comment, partisanship and the serial press in Britain, 1641-c.1730”.
+My thesis is entitled “Commenting on the news: the serial press and political culture in Britain, 1641-c.
+1730”.
 I am being supervised by Professor Mark Knights, and funded by a departmental scholarship.

 I completed a BA in History (2008-2011) and an MPhil in Early Modern History (2011-2012) at the University of Cambridge, obtaining a Double First and Distinction respectively.
 My MPhil thesis focused on the significance of John Tutchin’s Observator (1702-1707) as a serial of comment rather than news in the fierce partisan conflict of early eighteenth century Britain.
 I also completed a Graduate Diploma in Classical Studies at King’s College London (2013-2014), in which I studied Latin and Classical Greek, obtaining a Distinction.